shivankushsingh09/Fit-Buddy/README.md

 # FitBuddy

-FitBuddy is a comprehensive fitness tracking application developed by Team 01.
+FitBuddy is a comprehensive fitness tracking web application.
 It helps users track their workouts, monitor progress, and achieve their fitness goals.

 ## Table of Contents